Fruitcake you’ll love… seriously!

 Spoon into prepared pan and bake for 60-70 minutes.
 Check for doneness after 60 minutes using a tester inserted into the middle of the cake.
 If it’s clean, it’s done.
 If not, bake for 10 more minutes and check again.
 Place on a rack and baste or spritz well with brandy.
 When completely cool, wrap tightly.

-Spritz or baste with more brandy every 2-3 days if cake seems dry, the flavor will deepen over the next two weeks.
+Spritz or baste with more brandy every day if cake seems dry, the flavor will deepen as time passes.

 - The dried fruit list is extensive (and expensive!), you don’t have to buy every fruit on the ingredient list.
 However, think of balance of flavors – apricots, dried cherries, and dried cranberries add a tart note and counter the sweetness of raisins and currants.
 Don’t use a sweet fruit without adding at least one or two tart fruits.